Evaluation of music in Zambia: popularity

 Popularity at other gatherings

 Evaluation of music in Zambia: popularity.
-At Sandauni the performers, the kalindula band and the dancers, are not often in the centre of attention.
-They provide musical services arousing the attendees to participate and make the Sandauni lively.
+At Sandauni, the performers, the kalindula band and the dancers, are not often the centre of attention.
+They provide musical services that rouse the attendees to participate and make the Sandauni lively.
 The consumption of beer also plays a part in this, if not the biggest.
-Only when this stage of arousal is present, can the Sandauni have a vibrance and hotness comparable to an Ipupo or Cibombe, see Photo 5.
-In the majority of the cases, however, it does not and the attendees have a more consuming attitude to the music.
-Important in this is that, due to frequent fighting, at a given moment it became forbidden to hold Sandauni in the evening.
-In the evening there had been more attention for and focus on the music and the dancing.
+Only when this stage of arousal is present, can the Sandauni achieve a vibrancy and hotness comparable to an Ipupo or Cibombe; see Photo 5.
+In the majority of the cases, however, it does not, and the attendees have a more consuming attitude towards the music.
+An important factor in this is that, due to frequent fighting, it was eventually forbidden to hold Sandauni in the evening.
+In the evenings, there had been more attention for and focus on the music and the dancing.

 Popularity of certain songs exists, often because they work well at the kalindula Cila.
-Popularity of a certain band in most cases is confined to a rather small area compared to the popularity of individual mediums.
-Some people will come to a Sandauni to watch the dancers, predominantly adolescent girls, but without giving much feedback to them.
+Popularity of a certain band in is, in most cases, confined to a rather small area, compared to the popularity of individual mediums.
+Some people will come to a Sandauni to watch the dancers, predominantly adolescent girls, but without offering much feedback to them.

 Evaluation of music in Zambia: popularity.
-At the old beer party, beer consumption also supports arousal of the attendees but the music is made by all attendees.
-Little distinction is made between performers and attendees.
-Major musical roles will regularly switch.
-Behaviour that a successful performer can exhibit at an Ipupo is not considered respectful at old beer parties.
-Like, someone starting all of the songs, or dancing continuously, or playing the drum for a long period.
-Here, popularity is possible for performers who can heat the gathering by the way they start or perform and for certain songs or dances that are known to heat it.
+At the old beer party, beer consumption also supported the arousal of the attendees, but the music was made by all attendees.
+Little distinction was made between performers and attendees.
+Major musical roles would regularly switch.
+Behaviour that a successful performer might exhibit at an Ipupo was not considered respectful at old beer parties.
+For example, someone starting all of the songs, or dancing continuously, or playing the drum for a long period.
+Here, popularity is possible for performers who can heat the gathering through their manner of starting or performing, and for certain songs or dances known to achieve this.

 Footnotes